-Don MarlettDon has been an educator for 20 years.
-Before joining Learning-Focused he taught High School and Middle School Science and worked as a school administrator.
-Don has participated in school evaluations focused on the implementation of High Yield Strategies.
-He has presented at numerous conferences, including the Florida Association of School Administrators Conference, the Tennessee Principals Association Conference, and the Kentucky Association of School Administrators.
-Don leads product development, provides leadership training and coaching, and coaches educators in the implementation of the Learning-Focused Instructional Framework.
+Don MarlettDon has been an educator for 20+ years.
+Before joining Learning-Focused, he taught High School and Middle School Science and was a school administrator.
+Don has participated in school evaluations focused on implementing High Yield Strategies.
+In addition, he partnered with various state DOE to support leaders as well as present at numerous conferences hosted by multiple leadership organizations in Florida, NC, Ohio, WV, TN, and KY Don leads product development, provides leadership training and coaching, and coaches educators in the implementation of the High-Yield strategies.

 It is a common practice to think about your teaching journey and wonder how you got to where you are today.

 The skills you’ve developed and the strategies you use with your students determine your expertise.
 It is important then, to consider, at what point are you an expert of a particular skill or strategy?Read More

 How do exemplary schools use “Reviewing” strategies to increase student achievement?
 When reviewing for end-of-course tests or final exams, or even unit tests, there are several things to consider doing to reinforce the High-Yield Strategies you already use with students.
 Now is not the time to revert to the “old way” of reviewing.
 Students should…Read More

 Why is RAFT writing one of the most effective writing strategies, particularly across all content areas and subjects?
 Before we share how it enables fluency and purpose, incorporates the elements of effective writing, provides students with a choice that is on grade level, and engages students to explain what they know and elaborate, let’s first…Read More

 A lesson without a graphic organizer is never as effective as a lesson with one.
 Strong statement?
 Yes.
 True?
 Also yes.
 When we teach, we want students to understand new concepts and skills and remember what they have learned for a long time.
 Learning is a combination of the storage of information and the ability…Read More